AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 <a name="overwrite"></a>

-## Overwrite a custom attribute
+## Forcibly set custom attributes

-Overwrites the custom attributes set by other users.
+Apart from adding new custom attributes or modifying the existing ones set by the current user, this method can also be used to overwrite the custom attributes set by other users.

 ### HTTP request